Balfour, Orkney: History

 In 1846 his grandson, David Balfour, inherited the estate, which now encompassed the whole of the island.
 The following year, he recruited an Edinburgh architect, David Bryce, to transform Cliffdale House into the Scottish Baronial Balfour Castle.

 At the same time, many changes were made to the village, which was renamed Balfour.
 While some of the village was demolished in order to improve the view from the castle, many improvements were made.
-Balfour added an imposing gatehouse, now the village pub and home to the local football team; a water mill and a gas works which remained operational until the 1920s.
+Balfour added an imposing gatehouse, which became the village pub and home to the local football team, but it is no longer a public house.
+Balfour also added a water mill and a gas works, which remained operational until the 1920s.
 In order to supply the water mill, a river was dammed, creating the wetland known as Mill Dam, which is now a significant bird habitat, owned and managed by the Royal Society for the Protection of Birds.
 The reserve is home to many species of birds, including water rails, pintails, waders and black-headed gulls.
 Whooper swans have also been known to breed here.

-In 1960 the castle was purchased by Tadeusz Zawadzki, a Polish Cavalry officer and now operates as a hotel.
+In 1960 the castle was purchased by Tadeusz Zawadzki, a Polish Cavalry officer and it operated as a hotel.
+It is now a private residence.

 Electricity was introduced via undersea cable in the 1970s.

 The main street of the village.